 They can therefore occur in one and the same testing process, where:

-You could actually say that regression testing is a type of retesting.
-Retesting essentially just means to test something again.
-And when you are regression testing, you’re typically testing something that you’ve tested numerous times before.
+You could say that regression testing is a type of retesting.
+Retesting essentially means to test something again.
+And when you are regression testing, you’re testing something that you’ve tested numerous times before.

 But determining what the two have in common might confuse more than it will help.
 So for the sake of clarity, here’s an overview of the key differences.